cathysia/Python-Adventure/task-1.rst

 should be like this::

     %%%%%%%%%%%%%%%%%%% Quotation of the Day %%%%%%%%%%%%%%%%%%%%%%%%%%
-    %   Somewhile, something incredible is waiting to be know.        %
+    %   Somewhere, something incredible is waiting to be known.        %
     %                                                                 %
     %                                --- Carl Sagan                   %
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%